 If you are thinking of visiting Stockholm in December be it during Christmas or around New Year’s Eve or not these are ten things you should not miss during your visit to the capital of Sweden.

-By the way, if you are planning to get the Stockholm Pass tourist visitor card buy it on the official website where sometimes you can enjoy a 10% discount.
+By the way, if you are planning to get the Stockholm Pass tourist visitor card buy it on the official website where sometimes there is a 10% discount available.

 1. Discover the City in the Footsteps of Alfred Nobel